trafiklab/gtfs-examples/python/gtfsToTimetableApi/README.md

 ## Installation

-- Make sure you have python 3 and pip on your device.
+- Make sure you have **python 3.8 (or higher)** and pip on your device.
 Make sure you are actually working in python 3 if you have multiple versions installed.
 - **Optional:** If you want to, and know how to, you can run this project in a virtual environment.
 - Clone or download the python files, the install the requirements using `pip install -r requirements.txt`